01-edu/public/subjects/cybersecurity/osint-master/README.md

 Prepare for a role play question session in the audit.

 ### Project Requirements

 #### Input Handling:

 The tool should accept the following inputs: `Full Name`, `IP Address`, `Username`, and `Domain`.

 #### Information Retrieval:

 - Full Name:
   Parse the input to extract "First Name" and "Last Name".
   Look up associated information such as phone numbers, addresses, and social media profiles using directory APIs or web scraping.

 - IP Address:
   Retrieve geolocation data, ISP details, and check for any historical data associated with the IP (e.g., from abuse databases).

 - Username:
   Check for the presence of the username on at least five known social networks and public repositories.
   Retrieve public profile information, such as profile bio, activity status, and follower count.

 - Domain and Subdomain Enumeration:
   Enumerate subdomains and gather information including IP addresses, SSL certificate details, and potential vulnerabilities.
   Identify potential subdomain takeover risks by analyzing DNS records and associated resources.

-#### Subdomain Takeover Detection:
-Detect and report any subdomains pointing to potentially unclaimed or deprecated resources, indicating a risk of takeover.

 #### Output Management:

 Store the results in a well-organized file format.

 ### Usage Examples

 #### Command Line Interface:

 ```sh
 $> osintmaster --help